Best Fun Things to do on Long Island, NY – Your Local Guide

-Long Island is broken up into two counties, Nassau and Suffolk county.
-While you might have only heard of the Hamptons or Montauk, Long Island has way more to offer.
+Long Island is broken up into two counties, Nassau County and Suffolk County.
+The Island covers 118 miles across, and while you may have only heard of the Hamptons or Montauk, Long Island has way more to offer.

 To really experience the best things to do on Long Island, we will be exploring both counties on this list!

-Did you know: While not a part of the suburb of Long Island, Brooklyn and Queens are technically all apart of the same island?
+Did you know: While not a part of the suburb of Long Island, Brooklyn and Queens are technically all a part of the same island in New York State?

 1. Fire Island Lighthouse and National Seashore

 The Fire Island Lighthouse is probably one of my favorite places to visit on Long Island!
 Anytime someone visits, this is the first place I think to bring them!
 Open all year round, it’s easily one of the best places to see on Long Island and a perfect outdoor activity.

 Head over to Robert Moses Field 5 and drive all the way to the left.

 Next, make your way down a very scenic path by the beach with local white-tailed deer on either side to your way to the lighthouse.

 Did you know the Fire Island Lighthouse is actually the tallest lighthouse on Long Island?
 Better yet, did you know you can climb the 182 steps to the top of the lighthouse?